 supports 3 different alpha-blending modes and transparency.

-The use of alpha blending in map images can produce visually appealing
+in map images can produce visually appealing

 transparent and partially